The 4 Aspects

 – Adapts to others in conversation

-– Neutralizes, suppresses, or dismisses overly penetrating questions
+– Hides, suppresses, or dismisses overly penetrating questions

 – Dampens their own reactions to others; underexaggerates how others reacted when retelling events